Zildj1an/SELEX/README.md

 ![version](https://img.shields.io/badge/version-1-blue.svg?cacheSeconds=2592000)
 [![Website shields.io](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://2019.igem.org/Team:MADRID_UCM/Landing)

 This is the biotechnological protocol for obtaining trained libraries of aptamer molecules automated with the Opentrons OT-2 robot.
 This protocol is a part of our contribution to the 2019 iGEM international biotechnology competition.
 For the thermocycler we built the Ninja-PCR.
-More information can be found in our <a href = "https://2019.igem.org/Team:MADRID_UCM/Landing">website</a>.
+More information about the entire project can be found in our <a href = "https://2019.igem.org/Team:MADRID_UCM/Landing">website</a>.

 <img src="https://github.com/Zildj1an/SELEX/blob/master/img/robot.jpg" alt="" width="350"/> <img src="https://github.com/Zildj1an/SELEX/blob/master/img/ninja.png" alt="" width="444"/>